silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 the original image for each pixel in the result; in this case it picked only the white pixels even though most of the original pixels are black.
 The smiley face is also completely unrecognizable, again since it didn't make "good" choices of pixels.
-The next algorithm&nmash;called a bilinear filter&mdash;does a bit
+The next algorithm&mdash;called a bilinear filter&mdash;does a bit
 better: the mostly black region is still mostly black, and the smiley face is closer but still not quite recognizable.
 Lastly, the Fant algorithm does a great job of preserving both the mostly black region and the smiley face.
 But what